-When the memory card is inserted in the camera, the Format card option is displayed in the setup menu.
+A memory card can be formatted when it is inserted in the camera.
+The Format card option is displayed in the setup menu.

 Formatting Internal Memory and Memory Cards

 - Formatting the internal memory or memory card restores album icon settings (��6) to the default setting (displayed as number). - Do not turn the camera off, or open the battery-chamber/memory card slot cover during formatting. - The first time you insert a memory card that has been used in another device into this camera, be sure to format it with this camera.